Schools

 • Compare life of the past to that of today.

-Stage 2 – Continuity and Change
+Stage 2 – Continuity and change – 2012 History syllabus

-Supporting the topic Community and Remembrance, Stage 2 students analyse primary sources and immersive experiences to investigate the continuities and changes in education from the 1880s to the present.
-Students use changing technologies, compare teaching and learning methods and analyse and interpret sources such as artefacts, photographs and recreated classrooms.
-Read about a typical visit.
+Supporting the topic Community and Remembrance, Stage 2 students use primary sources and immersive experiences to investigate the continuities and changes in education from the 1880s to the present.

 • Experience recreated 1880s school lessons and technologies